-Learning how to make a Pomegranate Martini is simpler than it seems.
-We know it has quite a few steps, but don’t get cold feet – most of it has to do with the lemon peel and that zingy note of citrus it adds to this drink is 100% worth the extra bit of effort.
+Learning how to make this pretty drink is also simpler than it seems.
+We know it has quite a few steps, but don’t get cold feet – most of it has to do with the lemon peel, and that zingy note of citrus it adds to this drink is 100% worth the extra bit of effort.
 Promise!

 QUICK TIPS